A canonical tree decomposition for order types, and some applications: A bijection to decompose triangulations through one bowtie product

 \section{A bijection to decompose triangulations through one bowtie product}

 In this section, we consider a decomposable chirotope $\kappa=\chi\join{x^*}{y^*}\xi$, and relate the triangulations of $\kappa$ to those of $\chi$ and $\xi$.
 We show that each triangulation of $\kappa$ projects into triangulations of $\chi$ and $\xi$, and that conversely every pair of triangulations of $\chi$ and $\xi$ can be obtained as projections of (possibly many) triangulations of $\kappa$.
-We establish a bijection between these pre-images and maximal crossing-free matchings between two concave chains.
+We establish a bijection between these pre-images and maximal\footnote{In what follows, inclusion-maximality is equivalent to being of maximal cardinality.} sets of noncrossing edges between appropriate sets.

+{\em Note:} We recall from the introduction that the notion of crossing edges can be read on the chirotope, giving meaning to the notion that $xy$ and $zt$ cross in a (possibly abstract) chirotope $\chi$, if $x$,$y$,$z$ and $t$ are elements of the ground set of $\chi$.
+If there is no ambiguity on which chirotope $\chi$ we are considering, we shall simply say that $xy$ and $zt$ cross.